GarrettWells/skeletalMeshProblemExample/README.md

 # test

-Open the example project in UE4 open Content/Geometry/subclass_BP crash occurs due to skeletal mesh
+Open the example project in UE4
+Open Content/Geometry/subclass_BP in the blueprint editor by double clicking Crash occurs due to skeletal mesh